 Image: Creative Bloq

 The first cave paintings that narrated a series of events were seen in 15,000 BC in France.
 Then the first few comic strip compilations were published in the 1900s.
 Soon after, comic books arose in the 1930s.
 To date, comic books are prevalent for leisure and educational purposes.
-And the use of cartoon-like imagery is popular in comics illustrations to convey a story, an emotion, or scenario.
+The use of cartoon-like imagery is popular in comic illustrations to convey a story, an emotion, or a scenario.

-By definition, comics illustrations are composed of images, characters, coupled with other visual details and text to tell a story.
-They are usually laid out in a series of panels, with a consideration in proper arrangement to convey a narrative.
+By definition, comic illustrations are composed of images, and characters, coupled with other visual details and text to tell a story.
+They are usually laid out in a series of panels, with a consideration of proper arrangement to convey a narrative.
 Apart from that, comics are also combined with some speech elements like speech bubbles, onomatopoeia, and other captions for the dialogue.

 4. Branding illustrations